Loading...

 Portion Control

-Limit the number of chocolate chip cookies you consume in one sitting to reduce the overall sugar intake.
+Limit the number of chocolate chip cookies you consume in one sitting.
+Try to savor and enjoy a smaller portion to satisfy your craving without significantly spiking glucose levels.

-Eat the cookies with a source of protein, such as a handful of nuts or a boiled egg, to slow down the absorption of sugars.
+Pair your cookies with a source of protein, such as a handful of almonds or a slice of cheese.
+Protein can help slow down the absorption of sugar.

-Engage in a light physical activity, like a walk, after consuming the cookies to help your body use the sugar more effectively.
+Engage in light physical activity, such as a short walk, after consuming cookies to help your body use the sugar more effectively.

 Mindful Eating